What we’re about

 - SMART Recovery Support GroupFirst Unitarian Society of Minneapolis, Minneapolis, MN

-Looking to beat an addiction?
-SMART Recovery is a stigma-free and self-empowering secular program serving those with an addictive behavior -- whether a particular substance or an activity/process addiction.
+Anyone seeking a secular recovery program is invited to attend our weekly support group sessions -- whether to tackle a particular substance or an activity/process addiction.
 Participants design and implement their own recovery plan to create a more balanced, purposeful, fulfilling, and meaningful life.

-Sessions are led by Belit Flores, a trained volunteer facilitator, who draws on evidence-based motivational and cognitive behavioral theories.
+Sessions are led by Kim T., a trained volunteer SMART facilitator, who draws on evidence-based motivational and cognitive behavioral theories.
 Within a mutually supportive group environment, SMART participants are empowered to develop their ability to:

 - Build and maintain motivation